Seasonal Stock Market Trends

 The May and Halloween Effects

 Another popular investment strategy is to abide by the guidelines of selling in May, and staying out of the picture until after Halloween.
-Statistics show that stocks have routinely performed 4.5 times better in November through April than during the summer months.
-While this strategy reflects historical patterns, there is always the possibility that individual stocks may outperform or entirely disregard past trends.
+According to CNBC, stocks often see lower performance from May and October compared to the other months, although it also notes there are still some regular gains throughout that period.
+This shows that while a strategy may be based on historical patterns, there is always the possibility that individual stocks may outperform or entirely disregard past trends.